-Condition No. 17 The development of the subject The development of the subject property shall property shall conform to the conform to the conditions approved for Vesting conditions approved for Vesting Tentative Tract Map No. 48086, including Vesting Tentative Tract Map No. 48086 Tentative Tract Maps Amendments 1-4, Conditional and Oak Tree Permit No. 96-044-Use Permit No.96-044-(5), Oak Tree Permit No. 96-044-(5) and Oak Tree Permit No. 201300020.
-(5).The Fourth Amendment to Vesting Tentative Tract Map 48086-(5) requires compliance with the following conditions of approval: Prior To Issuance of A Certificate of Occupancy A conservation easement, to be held by an agency experienced in the management of undisturbed land, and to be approved by the Director, shall be placed on areas designated as open space and undisturbed areas of Lot Nos.
+The development of the subject property shall conform to the conditions approved for Vesting Tentative Tract Map No. 48086, including Vesting Tentative Tract Maps Amendments 1- 4, Conditional Use Permit No.96-044-(5), Oak Tree Permit No. 96-044-(5) and Oak Tree Permit No. 201300020.

+The Fourth Amendment to Vesting Tentative Tract Map 48086-(5) requires compliance with the following conditions of approval:

+Prior To Issuance of A Certificate of Occupancy

+- A conservation easement, to be held by an agency experienced in the management of undisturbed land, and to be approved by the Director, shall be placed on areas designated as open space and undisturbed areas of Lot Nos.
 11-15, 33,39-44, 55-56, 509, and 513 on the tentative map.
 The conservation easement shall be filed. reviewed and approved by the Director prior to issuance of certificates of occupancy for the project.
-Upon recordation, the subject recorded conservation easements shall not be subordinate in title to any liens, or monetary obligations. permittee shall provide a current title report for each easement parcel to the agency slated to hold the easements and shall be responsible for all costs related to the easement review and recordation, including title insurance.
-Permittee shall transfer ownership of undeveloped, natural area depicted as open space to a public agency, or non-profit conservation organization, to the satisfaction of the Director, for perpetual maintenance of those portions of the open space and shall dedicate to the County the right to restrict any and all development on said lots.
-The final executed agreement shall include a reasonable endowment for maintenance as agreed upon by the public agency, or non-profit agency, or non-profit conservation organization and permittee, and must be to the satisfaction of the Director.
+Upon recordation, the subject recorded conservation easements shall not be subordinate in title to any liens, or monetary obligations. permittee shall provide a current title report for each easement parcel to the agency slated to hold the easements and shall be responsible for all costs related to the easement review and recordation, including title insurance. - Permittee shall transfer ownership of undeveloped, natural area depicted as open space to a public agency, or non-profit conservation organization, to the satisfaction of the Director, for perpetual maintenance of those portions of the open space and shall dedicate to the County the right to restrict any and all development on said lots.
+The final executed agreement shall include a reasonable endowment for maintenance as agreed upon by the public agency, or non-profit agency, or non-profit conservation organization and permittee, and must be to the satisfaction of the Director. - Permittee shall avoid using "V" ditches in the open space areas so as to allow wildlife crossing, to the satisfaction of Public Works and Regional Planning.